nicholas-auyeung/Product-Details-Portal/README.md

 16. If no input errors exist create product object with user input and set it into session and redirect to 'display.jsp'

-17. Inside display.jsp retrieve user input from product object from set session and implement display
+17. Inside display.jsp retrieve user input from product object from session and implement display

 18. Add a hyperlink to return back to 'index.jsp'